 In sum, then, the 17 May celebrations show a set of antagonisms within Norwegian and Scandinavia more generally between exclusive and multicultural identities.
 The wearing of the Bunad and the raising of the Norwegian flag can reaffirm an exclusivist form of national identity – though some progressive minded officials and individuals are trying to change this.
 As highlighted, however, such mainstream forms of national belonging continue to be high-jacked by the radical right – putting their own ethno-nationalist and chauvinistic spin on such celebrations.
 In some senses, then, the 17 May is seen by the radical right as a struggle for the very soul of a nation – pitting a native in group against a native outgroup and thus what it means to be ‘truly’ Norwegian.
 Whither the thought.

-Dr. Mette Wiggen is a Senior Fellow with CARR, and a lecturer in the School of Politics and International Studies (POLIS) at the University of Leeds.
+Dr. Mette Wiggen is a Senior Fellow at CARR, and a lecturer in the School of Politics and International Studies (POLIS) at the University of Leeds.
+See her profile here.

 © Dr. Mette Wiggen.
 Views expressed on this website are individual contributors’ and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).